GitLab Merge Blocked: Source Branch Behind Target

 If you see Nano (the default editor):

-1. You’ll see the merge message at the top
+1. Merge message is at the top

-2. Press Ctrl + O to write/save (you’ll see “File Name to Write: .git/MERGE_MSG”)
+2. Ctrl + O to save

-3. Press Enter to confirm
+3. Enter to confirm

-4. Press Ctrl + X to exit
+4. Ctrl + X to exit

 If you see Vim:

-1. Press Esc to ensure you’re in normal mode
+1. Esc to enter normal mode

 git merge origin/main --no-edit